makyo/makyo.ink/content/cast/vespertine-voices.md

 Please email me with the following information:

 * Your name and pronouns as you would like to be addressed.
-* A description of yourself for the introduction of the episode, including a link if you have one.
+* A description of yourself for the introduction of the episode, including a link to a twitter or website if you wish.
 * The title of the story.
 * The word count.
 * Whether or not the story should be marked as 18+.